 This is 58

-When I turned 58, I wrote an essay about how it felt to be 58, trying to pay attention to whether it felt any different than being 57.
+When I turned 58, I wrote an essay about how it felt to be 58 and how I was spending these days.

 Back in the 70’s, when I was living in France, I used to read Elle Magazine, and each month they featured one woman and how she spent her days.
 In 2009, I began a series on my blog on how writers spend their days.
 Currently, I have over a decade of essays from over a hundred writers on how each one spent one of their days.